Palindrom/palindrom-client/README.md

 ---                             | ---
-patch-applied | Fired when patch gets applied patchreceived | Fired when patch gets received patchsent | Fired when patch gets send socketstatechanged | Fired when web socket state changes connectionerror | Fired when unrecoverable connection error happens reconnection-countdown | Fired when reconnecting. has `milliseconds` property in details, denoting number of milliseconds to scheduled reconnection
+patch-applied | Fired when patch gets applied patchreceived | Fired when patch gets received patch-sent | Fired when patch gets send socketstatechanged | Fired when web socket state changes connectionerror | Fired when unrecoverable connection error happens reconnection-countdown | Fired when reconnecting. has `milliseconds` property in details, denoting number of milliseconds to scheduled reconnection